shenweiyan/shen.bioinit.com/content/topic/tools/2019-07-01-tkinter-unicode-issues.md

 Python build finished successfully!
 The necessary bits to build these optional modules were not found:
 _dbm                  _gdbm
-To find the necessary bits, look in setup.py in detec for the module's name.
+To find the necessary bits, look in setup.py in detect_modules() for the module's name.

-The following modules found by detec in setup.py, have been built by the Makefile instead, as configured by the Setup files: atexit                pwd                   time
+The following modules found by detect_modules() in setup.py, have been built by the Makefile instead, as configured by the Setup files: atexit                pwd                   time